 In such scenarios, Policy MD4 (paragraph 7.31) and the Planning Obligations SPG set out that "Essential Infrastructure" should be required (and thereafter, prioritised), i.e. the infrastructure required to both enable the development of the site and adequately mitigate the impacts of the development.
+It cannot be speculated upon whether gap funding might be made available, or not.
+However, it has been clearly demonstrated that no excess profit exists within the scheme to provide anything but essential infrastructure.
 These include, as discussed in more detail below: land to provide an extension to Porthkerry Country Park; a commuted sum for maintenance of this land (as public open space); a land provision in lieu of and to facilitate sustainable transport infrastructure; and ecological mitigation.

-Having regard to the location of the development, and the needs arising from it, officers recommend a S106 package prioritised according to the following.
+Having regard to the location of the development, and the needs arising from it, officers recommend a S106 package prioritised according to the following: